Home Health Quality Reporting Requirements

 Section 1895(b)(3)(B)(v)(I) of the Act states that ‘‘for 2007 and each subsequent year, in the case of a home health agency that does not submit data to the Secretary in accordance with subclause (II) with respect to such a year, the home health market basket percentage increase applicable under such clause for such year shall be reduced by 2 percentage points.”
 This “pay-for-reporting” requirement was implemented on January 1, 2007.
 However, to date, the quantity of OASIS assessments each HHA must submit to meet this requirement has never been proposed and finalized through rulemaking or through the sub-regulatory process.

-In the CY 2015 Home Health Final Rule (available in Related Links section below), CMS proposed to establish a new “Pay-for-Reporting Performance Requirement” with which provider compliance with quality reporting program requirements can be measured.
+In the CY 2015 Home Health Final Rule, CMS proposed to establish a new “Pay-for-Reporting Performance Requirement” with which provider compliance with quality reporting program requirements can be measured.
 This proposal was made for several reasons.

 First, we believe that defining a more explicit performance requirement for the submission of OASIS data by HHAs would better meet section 5201(c)(2) of the Deficit Reduction Act of 2005 (DRA), which requires that “each home health agency shall submit to the Secretary such data that the Secretary determines are appropriate for the measurement of health care quality.
 Such data shall be submitted in a form and manner, and at a time, specified by the Secretary for purposes of this clause.”

-Second, in February 2012, the Department of Health & Human Services Office of the Inspector General (OIG) performed a study to: (1) Determine the extent to which home health agencies (HHAs) meet Federal reporting requirements for the Outcome and Assessment Information Set (OASIS) data; (2) to determine the extent to which states meet federal reporting requirements for OASIS data; and (3) to determine the extent to which the Centers for Medicare & Medicaid Services (CMS) oversees the accuracy and completeness of OASIS data submitted by HHAs.
-In a report entitled, “Limited Oversight of Home Health Agency OASIS Data” (available in the Download section below) the OIG made a finding that “CMS did not ensure the accuracy or completeness of OASIS data.”
+Second, in February 2012, the Department of Health & Human Services Office of the Inspector General (OIG) performed a study to: (1) Determine the extent to which HHAs meet Federal reporting requirements for the OASIS data; (2) Determine the extent to which states meet federal reporting requirements for OASIS data; and (3) Determine the extent to which the CMS oversees the accuracy and completeness of OASIS data submitted by HHAs.
+In a 2012 report entitled, “Limited Oversight of Home Health Agency OASIS Data” the OIG found that “CMS did not ensure the accuracy or completeness of OASIS data.”
 The OIG recommended that CMS “identify all HHAs that failed to submit OASIS data and apply the 2-percent payment reduction to them.”
 We believe that establishing a performance requirement for submission of OASIS quality data would be responsive to the recommendations of the OIG.

 This performance system is driven by the principle that each HHA will be expected to submit a minimum set of two “matching” assessments for each patient admitted to their agency.
-These matching assessments together create what is considered a “quality episode of care”, which would ideally consist of a Start of Care (SOC) or Resumption of Care (ROC) assessment and a matching End of Care (EOC) assessment.
+These matching assessments together create what is considered a “quality episode of care," which would ideally consist of a Start of Care (SOC) or Resumption of Care (ROC) assessment and a matching End of Care (EOC) assessment.
 However, there are several scenarios that could meet this “matching assessment requirement” of the new pay-for-reporting performance requirement.
-These scenarios have been defined as “quality assessments” which are defined as assessments that create a quality episode of care during the reporting period or could create a quality episode if the reporting period were expanded to an earlier reporting period or into the next reporting period.
+These scenarios have been defined as quality assessments that create a quality episode of care during the reporting period or are consistent with creating a quality episode if the reporting period were expanded to an earlier reporting period or into the next reporting period.
 Seven types of OASIS assessments submitted by an HHA will fit this definition of a quality assessment.
 The seven OASIS assessments are:

-- An EOC assessment that could end an episode of care that began in the previous reporting period, (that is, an EOC that occurs in the first 60 days of the performance period.)
+- An EOC assessment that could end an episode of care beginning in the previous reporting period, (that is, an EOC that occurs in the first 65 days of the performance period.)
 This is labeled as an “Early EOC” quality assessment.

-- An EOC assessment is preceded by one or more Follow-up assessments, the last of which occurs in the first 60 days of the performance period.
+- An EOC assessment that is preceded by one or more Follow-up assessments, the last of which occurs in the first 65 days of the performance period.
 This is labeled an “EOC Pseudo Episode” quality assessment.

 - An SOC/ROC assessment that is part of a known one-visit episode.
 This is labeled as a “One-visit episode” quality assessment.